 All ages admitted.
 Prices: $5 for adults, seniors & children.
+Tickets can be purchased in the Museum Store on the first floor.
 Space is limited.

 Star Talk: The Sky Tonight

 Bright stars, constellations, planets, and telescopic objects in the current night sky will be discussed in this live “star talk.”
-Then leave Earth and fly out into space to examine the planets in the current sky.
+Then leave Earth and fly out into space to examine the planets and other distant objects.

 Our Sun produces the energy that makes life on Earth possible.
 How does it do this?
 What is the Sun made of and how does it affect the Earth in other ways?
 Solar storms are a threat to our very existence, and the eventual death of the Sun will mean the end of our planet.
 How is this similar to the lives and deaths of stars throughout our galaxy?